tvpollet/tvpollet.github.io/thesis_topics.md

 * Projects in Organisational Psychology (unless they are dealing with social network analysis or listed above)
 * Projects in Parapsychology.
 * Projects in Forensic Psychology (e.g., rape acceptance myths) or on eye-witness testimony.
+* Projects on generative AI (unless these are replications).
 * Projects on COVID-19 (but see exceptions above).
 * Projects on body image and the media (but see exceptions above).
 * Projects on nutrition, supplements, or aromas.